rosenthj/Winter/README.md

 Winter is a chess engine that relies on the UCI protocol to communicate with a GUI.

-In order to run it on Linux, just compile it via make in the root directory and then run it from the root directory.
+In order to run it on Linux, just compile it via "make" in the root directory and then run it from the root directory.
+Systems which do not have the newest generation of processors may lack access to the BMI2 instruction set, in this case compile with "make no_bmi" instead.
 If everything is working correctly entering "go depth 14" should result in precisely the following output with exception of the time:

 go depth 14
 info  depth 1 seldepth 1 time 0 nodes 21 score cp 23 pv e2e3